aboutcode-org/dejacode/docs/dataspace.rst

 2. Mass update: Select a group of licenses on the **Browse License** form and use Mass Update to assign a Usage Policy to that group of licenses.

-As an example of the first technique, locate and select the license with the Key of **apache-2.0** in your list.
+As an example of the first technique, locate and select the license with the key of **apache-2.0** in your list.
 Your organization probably already has a policy regarding this very common license; you may simply allow engineering to use components under that license or you may require additional review of how they